AhmedEssam07/Communicate_data_findings/README.md

 ## Dataset

-> The Ford-Go Bikes dataset contains information about every trip that was made in february 2019 and has many variable such as trip duration and member age, type(customer or subscriber), gender .... etc.
+>- The Ford-Go Bikes dataset contains information about every trip that was made in february 2019 and has many variable such as trip duration and member age, type(customer or subscriber), gender .... etc.
+>- I couldn't upload the data as used in the notebooks because of their size and I cannot upload files greater than 25mb so, I compressed them and then uploaded them as a .rar files that you can find here in this repositories

 ## Summary of Findings